EssErrePuntoKa/web/PRIVACY_POLICY.md

 ## ENGLISH VERSION

-### Privacy Policy for Grit Your Dreams
+### Privacy Policy for Grit Ur Dreams

 #### 1. Overview

-Grit Your Dreams ("the App") is built on a foundation of privacy-first design.
+Grit Ur Dreams ("the App") is built on a foundation of privacy-first design.
 Your data belongs to you.
 We do not collect, store, transmit, or analyze your personal information on external servers.

 #### 2. What Data We Collect